Edward O'Keefe: Career

 As Executive Producer, O'Keefe was involved in the editorial direction of ABCNews.com and a partnership between Yahoo! and ABC News.

 After working at ABC for 12 years, O'Keefe became the founding editor-in-chief of the media start-up NowThis in 2012.

 After two years at NowThis, O'Keefe joined CNN as VP of CNNMoney and CNN Politics.
 In 2016, he became the SVP of Premium Content, overseeing strategy for several CNN divisions.
 In 2018, he became the SVP of Content Development, overseeing CNN's digital and emerging platforms, including mobile, social, video, podcasts, and subscription services.
 Initiatives during this time included The Axe Files with David Axelrod and the podcast Election 2000: Over/Time.
 O'Keefe was also involved in the development of ExplorePartsUnknown.com, the digital component to the Parts Unknown series with Anthony Bourdain.

 In January 2019, the Shorenstein Center on Media, Politics and Public Policy at the Harvard Kennedy School announced its Spring 2019 class of fellows, including Adam Serwer, Maria Hinojosa, and O'Keefe.
 At Harvard, O'Keefe published research on news streaming in his paper “Streaming War Won” and conducted research on Theodore Roosevelt, examining unpublished letters, correspondence, and written records, particularly originating during Roosevelt's time in North Dakota.
 O'Keefe's research culminated in his book, The Loves of Theodore Roosevelt, published in May 2024.

+On July 23, 2026, the WNET Group's Board of Trustees appointed O'Keefe to become the President and CEO of The WNET Group, a public media organization that operates PBS Stations WNET and WLIW TV and WLIW-FM, an NPR Radio Station.
+He assumed the role on September 21, 2026 succeeding Neal Shapiro.

 Awards and recognition

 O'Keefe was an Executive Producer of Explore Parts Unknown, which received a Primetime Emmy for Outstanding Short Form Nonfiction or Reality Series in 2018.

 He also received the Edward R. Murrow Award for Social Media (2017) and two Webby Awards for Anthony Bourdain: Explore Parts Unknown and 2016 Election, #MyVote.

-O'Keefe was nominated for a News & Documentary Emmy for “Enemy #1: The Hunt for Osama Bin Laden” (2012) and the Joan S. Barone Award for “Congress in Crisis” (2003).

 He was a recipient of the George Foster Peabody Award awarded to ABC News for coverage of the September 11 attacks.